 The History Department offers several degree options for graduate historical study.

-To Apply, prospective students must complete and submit an online GRADMIT application for their degree of choice.
+To apply, prospective students must complete and submit an online application.

-Applications to the PhD program must include three letters of recommendation, a sample of written work, a statement of purpose, the aptitude portion of the GRE, a current CV, and transcripts from all colleges and universities attended.
+Applications to the PhD program must include three letters of recommendation, a sample of written work, a statement of purpose, a current CV, and transcripts from all colleges and universities attended.

-GRE scores are not required for MA applicants.
+GRE scores are not required for MA or PhD applicants.

 International students whose native language is not English must submit TOEFL scores.